National Historic Properties Redevelopment Programs (HPRP) Summit

 Description

 The Wayne Junction Historic District, bordering lower Germantown and upper Nicetown, was once a bustling Philadelphia industrial center known as “Workshop of the World.”
 In the later decades of the 1900s, Wayne Junction experienced disinvestment and decline as manufacturing moved elsewhere, leaving many of the buildings vacant and deteriorated.
-Join real estate developer Ken Weinstein for a tour of the historic Wayne Junction area to get a closer look at his redevelopment projects while experiencing Philadelphia’s historical importance in the 19th and 20th centuries, and the hope and potential for Wayne Junction’s future.
+Real estate developer Ken Weinstein will lead us in exploring of the revitalization of Wayne Junction Historic District, sparked by a $31.5M train station renovation and ongoing development by Philly Office Retail and others.
+Tour historic adaptive-reuse sites, see new murals and streetscape improvements all while learning how developers are addressing vacancy and attracting investment.

 5:00 p.m.